badsyntax/assets.richardwillis.info/README.md

 # assets.richardwillis.info

-My source assets for richardwillis.info.
+My source assets for https://richardwillis.info.

 Images are generated and synced to S3 by adding a new source image to [./photos](./photos) and sending a PR.